Social media audit: Free template, checklists, and examples

 6. Standardize channel ownership

 Designating one person to be in charge of all social platforms means you won’t need to worry about granting access every time you add someone new to the team.
-In addition, this helps protect the security of your accounts by limiting those who do have access.
+Furthermore, this feature enhances the security of your accounts by restricting access to authorized individuals.

 7. Track action items and next steps